 Assets Management

-Managing your custom assets (CSS, JavaScript, images) is an important part of customizing your documentation site. docmd
+Managing your custom assets (CSS, JavaScript, images) is an important part of customizing your documentation site. docmd provides flexible ways to include and manage these assets.

 Project Structure

-When you initialize a new project with docmd init
+When you initialize a new project with docmd init, it creates the following structure:

 your-project/